You are here

 - is being prescribed ‘off-label’ on a private prescription by medical practitioners to treat conditions other than those approved by the TGA.

-Why the Ozempic shortage has happened
+Why the Ozempic shortage happened

 The worldwide shortage of semaglutide started to affect Australia in early 2022 when Novo Nordisk couldn’t supply enough Ozempic to meet an unexpected increase in demand due to off-label prescribing for weight loss.